mbjurca/UTCN_DS_ML_1/README.md

 ### Instructions:

 1. Create a virtual environment using tools like `conda`.
-2. Install the required packages listed in the `requirements.txt` file.
+2. Create a new conda enviroment with the following comand `conda env create --file=environment.yml`.
 3. **Note:** New dependencies may be introduced in future labs, so check the requirements before each session.

 ## 📂 Repository Structure